Draupadi: Wedding and children

-Later Draupadi becomes a mother of five sons, one son each from the Pandava brothers.
-They were known as Upapandavas.
-Their names were Prativindhya (from Yudhishthira), Sutasoma (from Bheema), Shrutakarma (from Arjuna), Satanika (from Nakula) and Shrutasena (from Sahadeva).
-Ashwatthama killed the Upapandavas during his surprise raid on Pandava camp on the eighteenth day of the war to avenge the death of his father Drona.
+Draupadi becomes the mother of five sons, one by each of the Pandava brothers.
+Despite the practice of polyandry, the sons are recognized as legitimate and are collectively known as the Draupadeyas.
+Their names are Prativindhya (fathered by Yudhishthira), Sutasoma (fathered by Bhima), Shrutakarma (fathered by Arjuna), Satanika (fathered by Nakula) and Shrutasena (fathered by Sahadeva).
+Ashwatthama later kills the Draupadeyas during his surprise raid on Pandava camp on the eighteenth day of the war to avenge the death of his father Drona.